 No, this is a myth perpetuated by a handful of people who were part of a long-defunct early 1990s group.
 The words “save” and “KPFA” or “Pacifica” have been used by many activists over the last decades.
 Many of us organizing and supporting today’s SaveKPFA were centrally involved in these movements.
 We chose the name SaveKPFA with great respect for these broad collective efforts.

 Does SaveKPFA support Democracy Now! and FSRN?

 Yes.
 We believe Democracy Now! and Free Speech Radio News are among Pacifica’s most important programs.
-Both are now independently produced and Pacifica is supposed to pay for their content with money it draws from KPFA and the other Pacifica Stations.
+Both are independently produced and Pacifica is supposed to pay for their content with money it draws from KPFA and the other Pacifica stations.
+The old Pacifica board majority under Summer Reese defunded Free Speech Radio News, and forced it off the air.
 We believe both DN! and FSRN can be fully supported if Pacifica national trims its bureaucracy and high manager salaries, and conducts more effective fundraising campaigns, to ensure we have funding for national programming.
 Supporting DN! and FSRN should not come at the expense of KPFA’s locally-controlled news and public affairs programs.
 That’s what our opponents have proposed.

 How can I help return local control to KPFA?

 • Sign up for SaveKPFA’s email list on the top right of SaveKPFA.org’s home page (news only, 1-3 times a month, and you may unsubscribe any time).

 • Check out our what you can do page.

 • Endorse SaveKPFA.
 (See list of endorsers here.)